East of England Local Government Association

-The East of England Local Government Association (EELGA) is an association of the 52 local authorities in the East of England.
+The East of England Local Government Association (EELGA, operating under the name Local Government East) is an association of the 52 local authorities in the East of England.
 It is a regional grouping of the Local Government Association and the regional employers organisation.
 It was established in April 2010 following the abolition of the East of England Regional Assembly.

 History

 Regional planning

 From April 2010 the East of England Regional Strategy Board of the East of England Local Government Association was responsible, in cooperation with the East of England Development Agency, for strategic planning in the region.
 This role as a local authority leaders' board was established by the Local Democracy, Economic Development and Construction Act 2009.
 This role ended in 2010 with the abolition of statutory regional planning in England.

 Economic development

 In 2011 overlapping local enterprise partnerships were established covering the region: